Valloric/MatchTagAlways/README.md

 your Vim plugins, right?
 [Pathogen][pathogen] works fine too (but I recommend Vundle).

+Note that the plugin requires that your copy of Vim is compiled with Python support.
+You can check for this with `:echo has('python')` in Vim.
+If the output is `1`, then you have Python support.

 After installation you should be done.
 The plugin should be plug & play.
 It will automatically turn itself on for HTML, XML and a few other HTML-like filetypes.
 You can also explicitly turn it on for other filetypes too (more details in the